Aliases for GRIA3 Gene

 GeneCards Summary for GRIA3 Gene

 GRIA3 (Glutamate Receptor, Ionotropic, AMPA 3) is a Protein Coding gene.
-Diseases associated with GRIA3 include rasmussen encephalitis and x-linked intellectual disability due to gria3 anomalies.
+Diseases associated with GRIA3 include x-linked intellectual disability due to gria3 anomalies and rasmussen encephalitis.
 Among its related pathways are CREB Pathway and CREB Pathway.
 GO annotations related to this gene include extracellular-glutamate-gated ion channel activity and alpha-amino-3-hydroxy-5-methyl-4-isoxazole propionate selective glutamate receptor activity.
 An important paralog of this gene is GRID2.

 UniProtKB/Swiss-Prot for GRIA3 Gene